eartharoid/what2watch/README.md

 A PWA powered by svlete, created for my A level Computer Science NEA project.

+# Credits

-> Data provided by TheMovieDB and JustWatch.
+Data provided by TheMovieDB and JustWatch.

+# Notes

+- could use firebase rtdb and/or functions but node.js server is easier to develop